Cast-El/CastelAPI/README.md

 **CastelAPI** is a lightweight JavaScript library designed to simplify HTTP requests in web applications.
 It offers a clean and intuitive API for performing CRUD operations, handling loading states, caching responses, and managing retries.
 Whether you're building a small project or a large-scale application, CastelAPI helps streamline your API interactions.
 This library is framework-agnostic, so it can be used for both front-end and back-end projects.
 For front-end applications, it's SSR-friendly and can be used with Nuxt, Next, Nest, etc.

+## Bug fixed in 1.3.0

+fix parameters option for get request.

 ## New Features

 - [Cache Management]: This version adds two new strategies.
 You can now change the cache management strategy and use localStorage or sessionStorage for a front-end application.
 These features include a parser to make life easier for you, and it's still SSR-friendly.
 If `window` is not available, this feature won't be enabled.
 The cache management section has been updated.